Home 9 Climate 9 ESRS standards: overview and implementation possibilities for companies

 • Potential financial impact: all companies can omit information on potential financial impact in the first year.
 In addition, only qualitative information is required for the first three years.

-Current developments in the ESRS&lt
+Current developments in the ESRS

 Over the next few years, further standards will be added.
 These are currently being developed by EFRAG.
 Further standards will be created specifically for SMEs as well as for individual sectors.